-You can customize the picard MarkDuplicates behavior to some extent by configuring the PicardMarkDuplicates\ExtraParams parameter in the configuration file.
+You can customize the picard MarkDuplicates behavior to some extent by configuring the PicardMarkDuplicates_ExtraParams parameter in the configuration file.

 Duplicate read removal works best when the read names in the fastq files are in the original Illumina format.
-When downloading fastq files from NCBI with fastq-dump, you should use the --origfmt command line option.
+When downloading fastq files from NCBI with fastq-dump, you should use the --original command line option.
 See Why are there no optical duplicates?

-If you see No space left on device errors, you should set either the TMPDIR or TMP\DIR environment variable to a directory with plenty of space for temp files:
+If you see No space left on device errors, you should set either the TMPDIR or TMP_DIR environment variable to a directory with plenty of space for temp files:

+'''

 export TMPDIR=/scratch/tmp

+'''